New limits on the local Lorentz invariance violation of gravity in the Standard-Model Extension with pulsars: Introduction

-In this work we focus on gravitational dynamics with LIV. \citet{Shao:2014oha} systematically constrained 8 linear combinations of LIV coefficients $\bar{s}^{\mu\nu}$ through 27 tests from 13 pulsar systems, including spin precession tests from 2 solitary millisecond pulsars and orbital dynamics tests from 11 binary pulsars.
-The dimensionless $\bar{s}^{{\rm T} k}$ and $\bar{s}^{jk}$ ($j,\,k={\rm X,\,Y,\,Z}$) components were constrained to levels of $\mathcal{O}\left(10^{-9}\right)$ and $\mathcal{O}\left(10^{-11}\right)$ respectively.
+In this work we focus on gravitational dynamics with LV. \citet{Shao:2014oha} systematically constrained 8 linear combinations of LV coefficients $\bar{s}^{\mu\nu}$ through 27 tests from 13 pulsar systems, including spin precession tests from 2 solitary millisecond pulsars and orbital dynamics tests from 11 binary pulsars.
+The dimensionless $\bar{s}^{{\rm T} k}$ and $\bar{s}^{jk}$ components were constrained to levels of $\mathcal{O}\left(10^{-9}\right)$ and $\mathcal{O}\left(10^{-11}\right)$ respectively, \Reply{where ${\rm T}$ represents the time coordinate and $j,\,k={\rm X,\,Y,\,Z}$ represent the space coordinates in the canonical reference frame for SME}.
 In addition, with the analysis of Lorentz boost effects between different frames, a limit on $\bar{s}^{{\rm TT}}$ has been obtained from binary pulsars to be smaller than $\mathcal{O}\left(10^{-5}\right)$~\cite{Shao:2014bfa}.
-Because of the diverse sky positions and orbital inclinations of binary pulsars, pulsar experiments possess a substantial advantage in breaking the degeneracy between LIV coefficients.
-It is worth noting that the limits on linear combinations of the LIV coefficients $\bar{s}^{\mu\nu}$ from pulsars in Ref.~\cite{Shao:2014oha} are global ones, which means the correlation and coupling between different parameters are taken into account.
-Over the last decade, the accumulation of data has enhanced the precision of orbital parameter measurements in binary pulsars, providing a new opportunity to improve the limits on LIV.
-In this paper, we employ a new parameter estimation method and the state-of-the-art pulsar-timing data to constrain the LIV coefficients.
-Compared to the previous limits~\cite{Shao:2014oha}, the precision of the limits has globally been improved by a factor of a few.
+Because of diverse sky positions and orbital inclinations of binary pulsars, pulsar experiments possess a substantial advantage in breaking the degeneracy between LV coefficients. \Reply{It is worth noting that the limits on linear combinations of LV coefficients $\bar{s}^{\mu\nu}$ from pulsars in Ref.~\cite{Shao:2014oha} are global ones, which means that the 8 linear combinations of LV coefficients are constrained simultaneously.} Over the last decade, the accumulation of data has enhanced the precision of orbital parameter measurements in binary pulsars, providing a new opportunity to improve the limits on LV.
+In this paper, we employ a new parameter estimation method and the state-of-the-art pulsar-timing data to constrain the LV coefficients.
+Compared to the previous limits~\cite{Shao:2014oha}, the precision of the limits has globally been improved by a factor of \Reply{two to three}.